jaideepheer/MLOps-Task-1/README.md

 # MLOps-Task-1
-I thought the'y make us create multiple repositories.
+I thought they would make us create multiple repositories.

 But they made us create multiple branches instead.